 You should note that sometimes the Tribunal may ask you to provide information before or after the hearing, if you receive such a request, you should provide the information (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you to adjourn & change AAT hearing date.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you to adjourn & change AAT hearing date.

 041 222 4020 or WeChat: AUDvisa